playcanvas/developer.playcanvas.com/content/user-manual/assets/finding.md

 template: page.tmpl.html
 ---

-# Find assets?

 ## Where can I get 3D models/Sound FX/Music for PlayCanvas?

 Sometimes it's important to make your own unique assets, but sometimes a completely bespoke asset is too expensive or time-consuming to make.
 So we've gathered together a list of links and resources for places that you can get free or paid-for assets of all types.

 If you've got other suggestions of this page.
 Then let us know on the [forums](http://forum.playcanvas.com/)